Supported and Unsupported Operations for Autotask Synchronization

 Suspending a Microsoft License Legacy Subscription

-Manual adjustment in Autotask is necessary.
+Manual adjustment in Autotask is required.

-Updating the Associated Reseller of a Subscription
+Updating the associated Reseller

-Manual adjustment is necessary.
+Manual adjustment is required.

-Operations Failed to sync to Autotask
+When operations fail to sync to Autotask

 • Related Articles